 Big fish are overrated if you ask me.
 The giant tuna, sea bass and kingfish filets and steaks may be meatier but it’s the small fry that score big on taste, nutrition and sustainability.
-This post on Fresh Anchovies With Coconut celebrates the little denizens of the ocean; everyday catch that have traditionally been a vital part of our diet but are largely ignored these days for more expensive, imported, boneless, supermarket fare.
+Fish recipes must focus on everyday catch that have traditionally been a vital part of our diet but are largely ignored these days for more expensive, imported, boneless, supermarket fare.
+This post on Fresh Anchovies With Coconut celebrates the little denizens of the ocean.

 Sitting here listening to the roaring downpour and the powerful percussion of the waves outside, it’s hard to imagine the winter days we left behind just a few weeks ago.
 That world, life on another continent, seems strangely within touching distance and yet unreal, like a hazy dream.
 There, when the dark chill hushed the streets, we sought cheer in front of the fireplace, playing board games, catching up on movies and eating hearty, winter-warming meals.
 At the end of a cold day, we looked forward to the comforting embrace of those family dinners.
 And what better than classic, old fashioned French onion soup to infuse our tired bodies with gentle warmth, like a mother’s hug.

 ‘Cho-co-la’, say it out loud with deliberation.
 Swirling in your mouth like molten velvet, the word and its very sound, coaxes you to close your eyes and retreat to a secret spot where, in complete solitude, you can lose yourself to the pleasures of the glorious thing that is chocolate.